 Usually, a Court will determine the value of the business before deciding on distribution.

 Values, just like distribution can be done by agreement or decided by a Judge.
-In order to effectively prove the value of a business in Court, you will need an expert’s opinion.
+In order to effectively prove the value of a business in Court, you will need a professional opinion.

-Usually the best expert will be a professional business appraiser, sometimes in connection with a forensic accountant.
+Usually the a professional business appraiser can help, sometimes in connection with a forensic accountant.
 These appraisers can research and value a business based on significant training and education, and a forensic accountant can audit the records to seek out additional value such as unclaimed personal benefits or additional income/income potential.

 Many appraisers are accountants and can actually serve both functions for smaller companies.
 As one would expect, this is the most expensive method of proving value, with costs typically ranging from as little as $1500.00 for a very small business into the hundreds of thousands of dollars.
 Most small businesses can be valued for less than $10,000.00, and many for less than $5000.00, so it makes sense if the business itself is profitable or has many assets.
 Strong evidence such as this often reduces the likelihood of litigation also, which will relieve you of much stress and lessen your legal fees as well.